CAiM-lab/HDRfeat/README.md

 ## Result
 15 Reconstructed HDR images are offered at `result_hdr.tar.gz`
 ## Evaluation
-Run `evaluate_metrics.m` to produce the metrics used in the paper.
+Run `evaluate_metrics.m` to produce the metrics used in the paper
 ## Citation
 ```
 @misc{zhu2022hdrfeat,